 In any case in which there is a small, closely-held business that needs to be valued or when a cash flow analysis for purposes of support is essential, a forensic should be consulted.
 In addition, if there are cases in which clients have co-mingled accounts (i.e. separate property and community property in the same account), a tracing is required to preserve separate property assets.
 A forensic accountant will be necessary to perform this service.

-When Should You Hire a Forensic Accountant to Serve as an Expert Witness?
+When Should You Hire Forensic Accounting Experts to Serve as Expert Witnesses?

 While 90 to 95 percent of the cases where an accounting expert is involved will be resolved without the necessity of a trial, five to ten percent of them will go to trial.
 In these cases, your forensic accountant will need to qualify as an expert witness before the court.

 The role of the expert witness should be as an advocate for the expert’s well-reasoned opinion.
 His or her function is NOT to be an advocate for your client, and the expert should not argue your case.
 This is the job of the attorney.
 However, the attorney should work closely with the expert beforehand to plan for testimony.

 To ensure the expert is adequately prepared, the attorney should hire him or her prior to the close of discovery.
 This will enable the accountant to identify and then receive appropriate documents for his or her analysis and subsequent testimony.

 How to Work with Your Forensic Accountant Expert Witness

 The preferred method of communication with the expert should be phone calls and face-to-face meetings because written communication with the expert is discoverable.
 Therefore, suggest that note-taking be kept to a minimum during these meetings.